pdxrod/dcrdinstructions/README.md

 Once the wallet is running, you can find out how many Decred tokens are in it by running

+`cd ../dcrd/cmd/dcrctl`

-`dcrctl --wallet --testnet getbalance --rpcuser=rpcuser --rpcpass=rpcpass`
+`./dcrctl --wallet --testnet getbalance --rpcuser=rpcuser --rpcpass=rpcpass`

 You can send tokens to an address with

-`dcrctl --wallet --testnet --rpcuser=rpcuser --rpcpass=rpcpass sendtoaddress cuV4XWjH6UBH8HDR9Zq 10`
+`./dcrctl --wallet --testnet --rpcuser=rpcuser --rpcpass=rpcpass sendtoaddress cuV4XWjH6UBH8HDR9Zq 10`

 The last two arguments are an address, and a number of tokens.